JimEverest/fastshot/README.md

 # Fastshot

-Fastshot is a versatile screen capturing tool that allows users to take screenshots, annotate them with paint and text tools, and perform OCR (Optical Character Recognition) to extract text from images.
-The application provides an intuitive interface and can be extended with plugins.
+Fastshot is an open-source Python-based screenshot tool for Windows, inspired by Snipaste.
+It provides a versatile and user-friendly interface for capturing and annotating screenshots, making it ideal for research, reading papers, writing code, and various comparison and demonstration scenarios.

 ## Features

-- **Screen Capturing**: Capture any part of your screen using a customizable hotkey.
+- **Always on Top**: Screenshots stay on top, allowing easy comparison.
+- **Smooth Zoom and Drag**: Effortlessly zoom and drag screenshots.
-- **Annotation Tools**: Use paint and text tools to annotate your screenshots.
+- **Annotation Tools**: Hand-drawing and text mode for annotations.
+- **Clipboard Export**: Easily export screenshots to the clipboard.
 - **OCR Integration**: Extract text from images using the built-in OCR plugin powered by PaddleOCR.
-- **Plugin System**: Easily extend the functionality with plugins.

 ## Installation